velimd/mutable-div-library/README.md

 ## Getting Started

 ### Prerequisites
-You will requires these in order to run it locally:
+You will require these in order to run it locally:
 ```
 Angular cli
 ```